w-smith/express-passport/readme.md

 1. a route action to display the signup form
 2. a route action to receive the params sent by the form

-When the server receives the signup params, the job of saving the user data into the database, hashing the password and validating the data will be delegated to the strategy allocated for this part of the authentication, this logic will be written in `config/passport.js`
+When the server receives the signup params, the job of saving the user data into the database, hashing the password and validating the data will be delegated to the strategy allocated for this part of the authentication.
+This logic will be written in `config/passport.js`

 Open the file `config/passport.js` and add: